reynaldhavard/speech_commands_with_hmm/README.md

 ## Test with your own voice

-Whether you want to try the provided model or re-train your own model with different parameters, you can launch a Streamlit app and try with your own voice!
+Whether you want to try locally the provided model or re-train your own model with different parameters, you can launch a Streamlit app and try with your own voice!
 Simply run `streamlit run app.py` (you do need to run the "pip install" commands first though) and it should start an app accessible via your browser.

-## TODO

-- Create external config files, instead of having config variables defined in the scripts.
-- Add more metrics for evaluation.
+You can also simply have a look at the [demo](https://huggingface.co/spaces/reynaldhavard/speech-commands-with-hmm) to try with your own voice without having to install anything.